-The client had a well-designed website but it only served its purpose as a brochure of all the services it had on offer, apart from allowing customers to book appointments.
+The client had a well-designed website, but it only served its purpose as a brochure of all the services it offered, apart from allowing customers to book appointments.

 There was barely any content on the website, so we decided to chart out a complete content marketing strategy.

 We divided the entire content strategy into two stages: attraction and engagement.

 For attracting prospects, we decided to focus on SEO as the primary channel.
 To nurture and engage the prospects, we decided to use email marketing automation.
 Together they would help us build the brand and get sales along with it.

 This case study focuses mostly on the first stage, the attraction stage, and how we were able to achieve incredible results.

 For creating content for attraction through SEO, we started off with extensive and advanced keyword research.
 Many people do not realize that half the battle in SEO is won with great keyword research.
 Choosing where to fight is very crucial when it comes to being successful in SEO.